amaynez/amaynez.github.io/_posts/2021-03-18-deep-q-learning-tic-tac-toe.md

 I created the game quite openly, in such a way that it can be played by two humans, by a human vs. an algorithmic AI, and a human vs. the neural network.
 And of course the neural network against a choice of 3 AI engines: random, [minimax (coded using the minimax algorithm)](https://en.wikipedia.org/wiki/Minimax) or hardcoded (an exercise I wanted to do since a long time).

 While training, the visuals of the game can be disabled to make training much faster.
-Now, for the fun part, for training the network, I followed Deep Mind's own DQN recommendations:
+Now, for the fun part, training the network, I followed Deep Mind's own DQN recommendations:

 <ul><li>The network will be an approximation for the Q value function or Bellman equation, meaning that the network will be trained to predict the "value" of each move available in a given game state.</li><li>A replay experience memory was implemented.
 This meant that the neural network will not be trained after each move.
 Each move will be recorded in a special "memory" alongside with the state of the board and the reward it received for taking such an action (move).</li><li>After the memory is sizable enough, batches of random experiences sampled from the replay memory are used for every training round</li><li>A secondary neural network (identical to the main one) is used to calculate part of the Q value function (Bellman equation), in particular the future Q values.
 And then it is updated with the main network's weights every <em>n</em> games.
 This is done so that we are not chasing a moving target.</li></ul>